wesleycamargo/azure-docs.pt-br/articles/iot-hub/iot-hub-reliability-features-in-sdks.md

 ---
-title: Como gerenciar conectividade e mensagens confiáveis usando SDKs do dispositivo do Hub IoT
+title: Como gerenciar a conectividade e mensagens confiáveis usando SDKs do dispositivo do Hub IoT do Azure
 description: Saiba como melhorar a conectividade do dispositivo e as mensagens ao usar SDKs do dispositivo do Hub IoT
 services: iot-hub
 keywords: ''